GEO FAQ: Complete Guide to AI Search Optimization | RankWeave

 What Exactly Is GEO?

 A critical finding from recent research: 83.3% of AI Overview citations come from pages outside the traditional top 10 organic results.
 High Google rankings don't guarantee AI visibility.
-GEO requires its own dedicated strategy.
+GEO requires its own dedicated strategy, especially for seo for ai overviews.

 How Do AI Search Engines Decide Which Brands to Recommend?